omegaui/omegaide/README.md

 If any editor is opened, then by hitting CTRL + SHIFT + R launches the Project.

-Else click the Red Colored Run button in the ToolMenu.
+Else click the Run button in the ToolMenu.

 Right Clicking the Run Button launches the Project without Build.